arista-netdevops-community/automation_and_telemetry_demo/README.md

 ## Netmiko

-Netmiko is a python library to simplify SSH connections to network devices
+Netmiko is a python library to simplify SSH connections to network devices.

+So we can use it even when API is disabled on EOS devices (default).
+As example we can use it to enable API on EOS devices.

 From the root of this repository, move to the [netmiko directory](netmiko)
 ```